VITTORIO ARRIGONI ON WIKIPEDIA? TO BE DELETED OUTRIGHT di Maria Molinari

 On April 14, 2011 the Italian activist Vittorio Arrigoni, member of the International Solidarity Movement, was kidnapped in Gaza.
 Author of the book “Gaza.
 Restiamo Umani”, translated into four languages, and collaborator of the newspaper “Il Manifesto”, Arrigoni was the only foreign reporter to describe on his blog Guerrilla Radio, started in 2008, the sufferance of Palestinian people living in Gaza.

-English version dedicated him a paragraph in Army of Monotheism and Holy War.
+The day after, April 15, the shocking and unexpected news about his murder quickly spread on the web.
+In few hours the Wikipedia’s English version dedicated him a paragraph in “Army of Monotheism and Holy War”.
 In the meantime, a regularly registered user created on Wikipedia’s Italian version the entry ‘Vittorio Arrigoni’ as a template, “providing only basic biographical information”.
 There was no time to edit or improve the article because an administrator, called Guidomac, decided to delete it immediately.
 The page disappeared.

-er user re-created it anonymously, but this time a patroller (a user responsible to check recent changes) decided that the article “should have been deleted outright.
+Another user re-created it anonymously, but this time a patroller (a user responsible to check recent changes) decided that the article “should have been deleted outright”.
 On Wikipedia Village Pump many users questioned the decision and discussed whether the entry should be kept or not.
-An administrator proposed to redirect it – so the community could express an opinion by voting: Articles to be deleted/Vittorio Arrigoni.
+An administrator proposed to “redirect it” – so the community could express an opinion by voting: “Articles to be deleted/Vittorio Arrigoni”.
 On Facebook, blogs and newspapers there were reactions of surprise and bewilderment, but things that Wikipedia deletes, or tries to delete, end up to be always amplified by the Net.
 The Italian activist’s life has been published everywhere as a sign of protest.
 It’s April 16.
 On the English version of Wikipedia users are already working on his biography, while on the Italian version an administrator suggests “to suspend the deletion process and wait for better times to come”.
 The entry remains there temporarily.

-On April 18, 2011 during the Italian TV program Potere hosted by Lucia Annunziata on Rai3 channel, the Italian senator Roberto Castelli mentioned Wikipedia as a supporter of the theory that links Italian judges to communist ideology.
+On April 18, 2011 during the Italian TV program “Potere” hosted by Lucia Annunziata on Rai3 channel, the Italian senator Roberto Castelli mentioned Wikipedia as a supporter of the theory that links Italian judges to communist ideology.
 “Here is what a young guy reads on Wikipedia when he looks for Magistratura Democratica”, Castelli stated delighted :“Among the associational institutions of the magistracy, Magistratura Democratica’s beliefs are mostly based on leftist ideologies […] that’s why in the past Magistratura Democratica had often something in common with the policy of the Communist Party and the extra-parliamentary left, parties like Rifondazione Comunista, Comunisti Italiani and left factions of the Democratic Party.”

 Such description, not supported by any reliable source, included in the encyclopedia since 2007 and edited by a non-registered user (who also made other biased changes to entries like “Fabrizio Cicchitto”, “Enrico Berlinguer”, and “Gianfranco Fini”), has been corrected afterwards by some contributors.
 Nonetheless, “another problem that arises”, writes F. Mello on the newspaper Il Fatto Quotidiano, is “the use of Wikipedia as a field of political battle instead of a ‘neutral’ source of knowledge.”

 Of course fiery discussions and contents manipulation by some users are implied in the nature of a free encyclopedia.
 However, the question is why some pages have not been subjected to a procedure of patrolling that checks on recent changes like others have.
-Especially after the Magistratura Democratica’s issue and what happened to Vittorio
+Especially after the Magistratura Democratica’s issue and what happened to Vittorio Arrigoni’s page, it’s time to choose administrators and patrollers that are able to properly follow Wikipedia’s guidelines.
+They should judge any sort of content impartially and, above all, they should have a better knowledge on the subject before sentencing it to death.

-the person struck by lightning more recorded times than any other human being, for Shridhar Chillal the person with the longest fingernails in the world, and for Charles Osborne the man with the longest attack of hiccups.
+«Sorry, I just wanted to point out that encyclopedic entries have been created for Roy Sullivan, the person struck by lightning more recorded times than any other human being, for Shridhar Chillal the person with the longest fingernails in the world, and for Charles Osborne the man with the longest attack of hiccups.
 I think it is absurd to delete Arrigoni’s page without even knowing what is the reason.
-Let’s stick to the topic of records – Arrigoni has been the only Western person (out of a billion people) to inform the world about what was happening in Gaza during the Israeli operation [Romano-italico (msg) 18:09, April 16, 2011 (CEST)]
+Let’s stick to the topic of records – Arrigoni has been the only Western person (out of a billion people) to inform the world about what was happening in Gaza during the Israeli operation.» [Romano-italico (msg) 18:09, April 16, 2011 (CEST)]

 The (more or less official) reasons that brought to delete a page that at the time was accessed by several people are the following: “it is not encyclopedic”, “it suffers from recentism”, “it is not based on reliable sources”.
 On the Wikipedia Village Pump, during the discussion Inserire Vittori Arrigoni?, Guidomac, who already blacked out, among others, Meemi’s page, has been pointed out as an administrator that brings trouble.
 Nonetheless his position as administrator has always been confirmed.
 Guidomac himself said, “the page was deleted because it was promotional.
 Let’s stop thinking that all the pages deleted due to C4 are all deliberately non encyclopedic.”
-And again “That article, due to the way it was written, could not, and did not have the right to be on Wikipedia.
+And again “That article, due to the way it was written, could not, and did not have the right to be on Wikipedia.”

 Let’s have a look to the guidelines on this matter.
 Encyclopedicity “doesn’t necessarily mean public notoriety, but it does mean relevance of a subject in its own field, an importance that it had before being on Wikipedia.
 If the content of an article provides independent information relevant to those people interested in such subject, then the article can be generically considered encyclopedic.”
 Furthermore “international fame - someone says that Arrigoni’s “premature death” made him famous- “does not necessarily imply the article promotion and therefore its removal.
 Recentism can be considered a feature in the dynamic process of changing, it doesn’t have to be a negative aspect.”
 Furthermore, the cases of deletion should not involve drafts either “because even a very short entry might show important information.
 A badly written, badly formatted entry, based on inadequate sources, or an entry that does not provide a complete overview on the matter, can always be improved […] It is to say that the right treatment for such entries is not deletion, but correction.”